Tennis Drills

 King of the Court

-Three or more players.
-One player holds the "King" side (the deuce side); challengers cycle through the ad side.
-King serves; challenger returns.
-First to win two consecutive points wins the King side and the previous King rotates to the back of the challenger line.
-The most engaging point-play drill at every level because the format rewards consistency and stamina under repeated pressure.
+One player holds the King side (the deuce side); challengers cycle through the ad side.
+King serves, challenger returns.
+First to win two consecutive points wins the King side, and the previous King rotates to the back of the challenger line.
+The most engaging point-play drill at every level.

 First-Four-Shots Pattern

 Server serves into the deuce or ad box; returner returns; server hits +1; returner hits +2.
-Drill stops after the fourth shot regardless of the outcome.
-12 reps per side.
-The first-four-shots pattern targets the 80/20 rule (see the section below): most points end within four shots, so the player who controls the first two shots after each serve usually controls the point.
+The drill stops after the fourth shot regardless of the outcome.
+Targets the 80/20 rule: most points end within four shots, so the player who controls the first two shots after each serve usually controls the point.

 Approach and Finish Points